KeyofSamuel/generate-restic/README.md

 ### Logging

-  The backup scripts do log some of what occurs to a log rotated log file in the .config/restic-backup/logs directory.
+  The backup scripts do log some of what occurs to a rotated log file.
+The location of the log file is set in the 'config.yml' under the _global_ options.
 While the logging does technically work, it is in need of plenty of work.
 It is definitely on the future roadmap.